 Individuals with Budd-Chiari syndrome may be treated by thrombolytic therapy, in which certain drugs are used to breakdown or dissolve blood clots.
 Such treatment requires experience in managing the potential side-effects these drugs as the risk of adverse events (particularly bleeding) is substantial.

-Individuals with PNH who have severe bone marrow failure may also be treated with immunosuppressive therapy.
+The drugs Soliris and Ultomiris have no effect on the underlying bone marrow dysfunction that affects many people with PNH.
+Individuals who have severe bone marrow failure may be treated with immunosuppressive therapy.
 Individuals with acquired aplastic anemia have responded favorably to this form of treatment, in which certain drugs are used to suppress the activity of the immune system.
 This form of treatment may be beneficial in cases of PNH that are dominated by bone marrow failure.
 While the immunosuppressive therapy can restore bone marrow function, it does not eradicate the PNH clone.
 The two most commonly used immunosuppressive agents, given alone or in combination, are antithymocyte globulin (ATG) and cyclosporin.

 Some individuals with PNH with low blood cell counts may receive treatment with blood transfusions.
 This treatment consists of giving red blood cell transfusions to correct anemia, platelet transfusions to treat or prevent serious bleeding, and antibiotics to treat or prevent infections.
 Affected individuals who are eligible for a bone marrow transplant should not, if possible, receive blood transfusions because blood transfusions reduce the chances of a successful transplant.

 Some individuals with PNH may receive treatment with manmade (synthetic) growth factors.
 Growth factors are proteins normally found in the body that stimulate the bone marrow to produce blood cells.
 Erythropoietin (EPO) is a growth factor produced by the kidneys that stimulates the bone marrow to create red blood cells.
 Epogen®, Procrit®, and Aranesp® are forms of erythropoietin.
 Therapy with red blood cell growth factors may lessen the need for blood transfusions.
-Individuals with PNH who have low levels of white blood cells may receive growth factors such as granulocyte-colony stimulating factor (G-CSF) that stimulate the bone marrow to make white blood cells.
+Individuals with PNH who have low levels of white blood cells may receive growth factors such as granulocyte-colony stimulating factor (G-CSF) that stimulate the bone marrow to make granulocytes (a type of white blood cell that fights bacterial infections).

 Some individuals with PNH may receive treatment with androgens, which are male hormones that stimulate the bone marrow to produce red blood cells.
 Androgen therapy, such as danazole, may help to improve the symptoms of anemia.